 As Regional Chair, Ken has experience at both levels of municipal government and with many Boards and Commissions, including the Waterloo Regional Police Services Board, Waterloo Regional Library Board, Waterloo North Hydro Commission and the Grand River Conservation Authority.

 He has served as Chair of the Waterloo Regional Police Services Board and Chair of Regional Chairs of Ontario.
 He serves on the Board of Governors of the University of Waterloo.
 As Regional Chair, Ken is also a member of all Regional Standing Committees.
 Provincially, Ken sits on the Board of the Association of Municipalities of Ontario (AMO), and has served on many AMO groups and sub-committees.
 Currently he is serving as Chair of the Mayors and Regional Chairs of Ontario.
 He has been appointed by the Province to sit on a variety of advisory panels and committees over the years.

 Ken and his wife Kathryn live in Elmira.
-They have five children and eight grand children.
+They have five children and nine grand children.
 For more than 40 years, Ken served as an organist and choirmaster and now enjoys filling in at the organ in churches across the Region.
 Having started his working life as a history teacher, Ken continues to have an ongoing interest in things historical.